 - Moving a card to the second column on the kanban board communicates that you have committed and have started to do something.
 This increases accountability and reduces procrastination.

 - Dragging a card to the final column, represents finishing a task, this reduces cognitive load and perceived stress.

 Kanban can be applied to personal tasks, ensuring that you are working on the vital few things rather than the interesting many!

-Is it time to use kanban in your projects or work flow?
+Is it time to use Kanban Boards in Project Management for your projects or work flow?

 Kanban Boards are simple tools to visualise project tasks and foresee resource problems.